NjlsShade/aggredexwiki/astronomical/dwarf-planet/makemake.md

 # Atmosphere
-Makemake may develop a very thin atmosphere, most likely made of nitrogen, near perihelion &mdash; when it is closest to the sun.
+Makemake may develop a very thin atmosphere, most likely made of nitrogen, near perihelion &mdash; when it is closest to its sun.

 # Potential for Life